-C.1.18 State whether the regulations of the Board of Directors have been amended
+C.1.18 State whether the regulations of the Board of Directors have been amended during the financial year.

-Yes x No

-Description of the amendments
+Yes x No Description of the amendments

 The amendment to Section 15(1) of the Board of Directors' Regulations was approved at the Ordinary General Shareholders' Meeting on 30/06/2016, in order to adapt the wording to the amendments made to Section 529 ss.
 14 of the Capital Companies Act by the fourth final provision of the Law on Auditing.